JennAnd/Todo/README.md

 INSERT MANDATORY GIF

-# Project Title
+# Todo

-Text about the project and why it exists.
-This would also be a great place to link the project online.
+This website will help you organize your life.
+You can create your To-do list with lists and tasks.
+Follow the link to visit my site: https://github.com/JennAnd/Todo.

 # Installation

-Add the installation instructions.
+    1. Clone the repository Todo from my GitHub: JennAnd/Todo.
+    2. Start a localhost server to view my project: localhost:8000.
+    3. Add /index.php at the end of the URL.
+Now you have access.

 # Code Review

-Code review written by [Jane Doh](https://github.com/username).
+Code review written by [Sofia Dersén](https://github.com/username).

 1. `example.js:10-15` - Remember to think about X and this could be refactored using the amazing Y function.
 2. `example.js:10-15` - Remember to think about X and this could be refactored using the amazing Y function.